 - a.
 The maximum number of dogs kept at any one time is stated on the licence and must not be exceeded. - b.
-Under no circumstances will the total number of dogs on the licence exceed 30 for every FULL time attendant and 15 for every PART-time attendant employed at the premises. - c.
 The number of dogs will be reduced if there is a failure to comply with other licence requirements.
-A 'dog' is defined as any canine over 6 months old to include stud, breeding, retired and juveniles. - Consideration will be made by the licensing authority to the establishment as a whole; to include available accommodation, exercise facilities, health & welfare programmes and level of continued licence compliance. - Where the licensing authorities are not content with the ability of the proposed licence holder or existing licence holder to comply fully with licensing conditions, they should reduce the number of dogs that the establishment can keep. - This may be evidenced by failure to meet licence conditions e.g. lack of exercising dogs and poor cleanliness. - Any attendant (full or part-time) should be suitably trained and competent.
-Details of suitable training can be found on Pet Care Trade Association website. - A full time attendant is someone who works a minimum of 30 hours per week and a part time attendant a minimum of 15 hours.

-4.4 Kennel Layout

-- a.
-The kennel environment must be designed to ensure the safety, wellbeing and welfare of the occupants. - All dogs should be housed in the company of others unless for an individual's safety and wellbeing it is required to be kept in isolation. - Each kennel should provide a raised area where dogs can enjoy an elevated view of their surroundings.
-The kennel design should enable all canine occupants to choose whether or not to be able to see another occupant of an adjacent or opposite kennel. - The design should be as complex and stimulating as the space allowance and the need for cleanliness permits.
-The minimum standard of kennel layout should be the provision of a raised area, sufficiently large and robust to comfortably occupy the kennel's occupants in a recumbent position. - Unless the individual dog is emotionally or physically unsuitable, all dogs should be housed in groups (min 2 dogs).
+A 'dog' is defined as any canine over 6 months old to include stud, breeding, - Where the licensing authorities are not content with the ability of the proposed licence holder or existing licence holder to comply fully with licensing conditions, they can reduce the number of dogs that the establishment can keep. - This may be evidenced by failure to meet licence conditions e.g. lack of exercising dogs and poor cleanliness. - Any attendant (full or part-time) should be suitably trained retired and juveniles. and competent.
+Details of suitable training can be found on Pet Care Trade Association website.
+4.4 Kennel Layout a.
+The kennel environment must be designed to ensure the safety, wellbeing and welfare of the occupants.
+All dogs should be housed in the company of others unless for an individual's safety and wellbeing it is required to be kept in isolation.
+Each kennel should provide a raised area where dogs can enjoy an elevated view of their surroundings.
+The kennel design should enable all canine occupants to choose whether or not to be able to see another occupant of an adjacent or opposite kennel.
+The design should be as complex and stimulating as the space allowance and the need for cleanliness permits.
+The minimum standard of kennel layout should be the provision of a raised area, sufficiently large and robust to comfortably occupy the kennel's occupants in a recumbent position.
+Unless the individual dog is emotionally or physically unsuitable, all dogs should be housed in groups (min 2 dogs).